www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Check htop.
 * Update Prometheus based Podman deployment.
 ## Open Tasks
+* [ ] Remove symbiosis project from website, as it is of too low quality.
 * [ ] Very low priority: Consider moving to self-hosted server.
 * [ ] The pages of the live server are loading too slowly.
 Check this with Pyroscope.
     * [ ] ProjectsRendererI should not use validateRenderingResult on live server, as this only relevant during builds, tests and static website.